What are the common causes of neck pain?

 - Pain that is accompanied by a feeling of numbness or tingling in fingers

-- Chronic pain that has severe intensity and does not respond to treatments
+- Chronic pain that has a severe intensity and does not respond to treatments

 - Pain that significantly increases at night